m202a-winter19-lofi/m202a-winter19-lofi.github.io/design.md

 stride rate which is the average of the last 16 step-to-step stride rates calculated.
 Below that is the activity level state that the app is operating in, determining the song recommendation scheme. </p>

+<p>Below that is the encoded VA value next to the button the user can tap to read their current value from the Pi-hosted site ("GET VA").
+Underneath are 4 manual adjustment buttons
+that the user can use to adjust the mood of songs initially recommended to them without having to rely completely on the VA estimates.
+Tapping the buttons changes the effective valence and arousal values used to recommend songs, which are shown as a pair at the bottom of the user interface.
+Tapping "Upbeat"/"Downer" increases/decreases valence by 0.05 and tapping "Hype/Chill" increases/decreases arousal by 0.05.</p>

 ### Optimization

 <p>Because the majority of the computing takes place on the smartphone, it was important to take reasonable measures to optimize performance.
 Additionally, the